MetPX/sarracenia/doc/Admin.rst

 Privileged System Access
 ~~~~~~~~~~~~~~~~~~~~~~~~

-No sarracenia accounts of require privileged system of any kind.
+No sarracenia accounts require privileged system of any kind.
 The pump administrator account requires
 privileges only on the AMQP broker, but nothing on the underlying operating system.

 The may be a single task which must operate with privileges: cleaning up the database, which is an easily